 \section{Numerical Simulations}

-To demonstrate the effectiveness of the proposed control-enhanced scheme, we apply it to the problem of frequency estimation under some typical Markovian noise channels, including parallel dephasing, transverse depahsing and amplitude damping.
-Specifically, we consider estimating the frequency $\omega_0$ along $z$ axis using one-single or two carbon nuclear spins.
-Through comparing the metrology metrics QFI and sensitivity, we show the priority of our control-enhanced scheme over the standard and the ancilla-assited scheme.
+To demonstrate the effectiveness of the proposed control-enhanced scheme, we apply it to the problem of frequency estimation under some typical Markovian noise channels, including parallel dephasing, transverse dephasing, and amplitude damping.
+Specifically, we consider estimating the frequency $\omega_0$ along $z$ axis using one or two carbon nuclear spins.
+By comparing the metrology metrics QFI and sensitivity, we show the advantage of our control-enhanced scheme over the standard and ancilla-assisted schemes.